Elegant boxes

 Give the box a decorative look with art paper.
 Glue the paper to the reverse side of the cardstock.

-Tip: It is very important to use a very good adhesive when laminating decorative paper to cardstock.
-Glue sticks and glues marked as suitable for children will not give a strong enough bond.
+Tip: It is very important to use a strong adhesive when laminating decorative paper to cardstock.
+Glue sticks and glues marked as suitable for children will not provide a strong enough bond.
 When using a spray adhesive, follow the instructions for a permanent bond.
-Double-sided, sheet adhesives are convenient but more expensive than other options.
+Double-sided sheet adhesives are convenient but more expensive than other options.

 Using a straight edge or ruler and craft knife will make some of the cutting easier, but be sure to protect the table with a cutting mat or thick piece of cardboard.
 Caution: Be careful.
 Craft knives are sharp and should not be used by children.